postlight/account/README.md

 That's the formula for compound interest I got off some website.
 I'm sure I screwed something up.
 Pull requests welcomed.

 Notice that newlines don't really matter.
 They're not real and they can't hurt you.
 If you want to include spacing between lines you can't.
-Paragraph spacing was a wasteful orthographic indulgence by lazy monks and we don't allow it here.
+Paragraphs were a wasteful orthographic indulgence by lazy monks and we don't allow them here.

 ## What it does